Scarisbrick Hall School: History

 Scarisbrick Hall is a 150-room mansion built between 1830 and 1860 by the architect Augustus Pugin, who also worked on the Palace of Westminster.

 The Scarisbrick family lived on this site from 1238 to 1946.
 The Hall is an example of residential Gothic renaissance architecture and is a Grade I listed building of special architectural interest.
-The 75 ft tower (and blueprint for Big Ben), was recently restored, along with other areas of the hall in a £7m project.
+The 75 ft tower (which was the blueprint for Big Ben), was recently restored, along with other areas of the hall in a £7m project.
 Within the Chapel of St Mary Undercroft are a set of Pugin chairs, originally designed for Charles Scarisbrick, and purchased for the Palace of Westminster in 1951.

 Scarisbrick Park is an extensive private estate listed at Grade II on the Register of Historic Parks and Gardens.

 Scarisbrick Hall has been the home of an independent school since 1964.
 Named 'Scarisbrick Hall School', the Founder and Principal was Charles Oxley, who had already established his first independent school - Tower College - in 1948, and went on to establish a third - Hamilton College - in 1983.

 A number of years after Oxley’s death, the school was sold, and between 1998 and 2009 was renamed Kingswood College at Scarisbrick Hall.
 Upon threat of closure, Kingswood College was bought by a local family in August 2009, who changed the name of the school back to Scarisbrick Hall School.

 In September 2009 the Scarisbrick Hall Group acquired the business of operating Kingswood College Trust.
 In 2014, the opening of a sixth form college on the site was announced.
 The college opened in September 2015 and is now owned by the Headley Family.